alicehua11/W251_Containers_Kubernetes_Edge/README.md

 1. You have a functioning USB webcam + Jetson NX
 2. You have installed k3s & docker on your Jetson and on your VM
 3. You have created an S3 bucket and made it publicly assessible
 4. You have created IAM role with AmazonS3FullAccess policy
+5. You can ssh into your VM from your Jetson using Public IPv4 DNS

 ### Steps
 * Note: There are more than one way to approach this, these steps are what I've taken for this assignment.